patilninad/NIOS-II-Custom-Processor/README.md

 ![](https://github.com/patilninad/NIOS-II-Custom-Processor/blob/master/Multiplier.PNG)
 Intel Altera's MAX 10 FPGA Development Board family was the target device.
 An 8x8 multiplier was designed.
 The result was stored in a 32x16 bit synchronous RAM.
 # NIOS II Custom Processor Design using Qsys System Design Tool:-
+The NIOS II embedded processor family is Altera's second-generation soft embedded processor solution.
+The NIOS II are 32-bit RISC processors that share a common instruction set architecture and are optimized for use in all of Altera's mainstream FPGA families.